-The Grundbuchblätter Diverse for soldiers born approximately 1820-1864 are reproduced on 662 rolls of 16mm microfilm.
+The Grundbuchblätter Diverse for soldiers born approximately 1820-1864 were reproduced on 662 rolls of microfilm, which have subsequently been digitized and are available for viewing online.
 They are divided into two series: Diverse (454 rolls) and Diverse/I (211 rolls).
 Since there is no rule how to determine if the record is in Diverse or Diverse/I, both series must be searched for each surname.
-Copies of these rolls of microfilm can be borrowed through a local Family History Center for a nominal fee.
 Both series are strictly alphabetical by surname and given name.
 It's necessary to check for all possible spellings of the names.
 For example, if your ancestor's name was Jan Sedy, you need to check for Jan, Johann & Joannes and Sedy as well as Schedy and Szedy.
 Since the Grundbuchblätter Diverse is arranged alphabetically, it's not necessary to know the regiment in which your ancestor served.

 Basic service sheets (Military Histrory Archive in Prague, Czech language)